Ten Must-Knows For Designing Your Own Book

 First off, in the general tab check the all pages box.
-You also need to check the Single pages box for your manuscript, but check the Spreads box for your cover.
+You also need to check the single pages box for your manuscript, but check the Spreads box for your cover.

-Compression settings should specify 300dpi.
+Compression settings should specify 300 dpi.

-Marks and bleed settings need to include Print marks – trim, bleed, registration, colour bars.
+Marks and bleed settings need to include Print marks – trim, bleed, registration, and colour bars.
 And use the document bleed settings.

 If you use images or graphics, your output settings should be changed to make sure you create a CMYK document.
 Colour conversion needs setting to ‘convert to destination’ and the destination needs to be set to a CMYK profile.

 There are LOADS of other settings that can be adjusted here for a multitude of reasons, but the ones we’ve covered are the crucial ones.

 Do you need an e-Book?
 Well… You already have the content so why not?